Skip to main content

 Ensure that a police report is filed.
 This official document will be essential for your claim because it provides an unbiased account of the accident.

-Consult a Lawyer
+Consult a Lawyer in NYC

 Contact Glugeth & Pierguidi, P.C. as soon as possible.
 An experienced attorney can guide you through the complex process of dealing with rideshare companies and insurance claims, ensuring you receive the compensation you deserve.
 Our team can handle all communications with insurers and fight for your rights while you focus on your recovery.

-Causes of a Rideshare Accident
+Common Causes of a Rideshare Accidents in New York City

 Rideshare accidents can occur for various reasons.
 Understanding the common causes can help determine liability and improve safety measures.